luigicapogrosso/SDL/README.md

-# Systems Design Laboratory course (2021/2022) #
+# Systems Design Laboratory course (2022/2023) @ UniVR #

-This repository contains the collection of code and slides on BDDs for the Systems Design Laboratory course (2021/2022).
+This repository contains the collection of code and slides on BDDs for the Systems Design Laboratory course (2022/2023).
 It refers to laboratory lectures from the *representation of formal models for systems* part of the course.

 ## Lecture 01: The CUDD package ##